 The second EU study visit took place on September 11-13, 2018 at the premises of Tartu University, Institute of Technology in Tartu, Estonia.
 The meeting started with a welcome speech by the Vice Dean of the Institute of Technology followed by a short presentation of Tartu University and Institute of Technology.
 Then, Egils Avots, a researcher in the iCV research group started the first teacher training with a general presentation of their work.

 The second and the third part of training were focused on applied computer vision concepts.
-These lectures were prepared by the Prof. Dr. Gholamreza Anbarjafari.
-At the end the group closed the 1st day meeting with some conclusions.
-The first day of meeting ended with a trip at the Museum of Tartu University and a social dinner.
+These lectures were prepared by Prof. Dr. Gholamreza Anbarjafari.
+In the end, the group closed the 1st-day meeting with some conclusions.
+The first day of the meeting ended with a trip to the Museum of Tartu University and a social dinner.

-Finally, it was discussed about next project meeting, EU Study visit III, which will be hosted by Ljubljana University partners.
+Finally, it was discussed about the next project meeting, EU Study visits III, which will be hosted by Ljubljana University partners.
 It was decided on the content of the program and when it will be realized.
-Third week of January 2019 was the final decision by all meeting participants.
-All members filled in the event evaluation forms and final conclusions for this EU Study visit closed the activity.
+The third week of January 2019 was the final decision by all meeting participants.
+All the participants filled in the event evaluation forms and conclusions for this EU Study visit closed the activity.